FreeshardBase/documentation/docs/routing_and_ac.md

 * *public* means no access control; anyone can access this path.
 * *private* means that only paired terminals may access this path; these belong to the Portal's owner.
+* *peer* means that other Portals that have been added as peers may access this path.

 After authentication, if the request is forwarded, Portal adds headers to the request that you defined for that path.
 You can use them inside your app for more fine-grained access control or other logic.